-Blaze is a sci-fi first person shooter action game.
-It's about shooting a lot of alien mutants in semi-randomized missions.
-The alien mutants are trying capture all your base, and have already captured at least half of it.
-You have to defend your base and capture the alien controlled areas back.
+Blaze is a retro/minimalistic styled sci-fi first person flight/shooter action game.
+The game can be played almost single handedly with just mouse.
+It's about shooting a lot of alien things (in semi-randomized missions?).
+The alien things are trying capture all your base, and have already captured at least half of it.
+You have to defend the base and capture the alien controlled areas back.
+Or something like that...

 Trying out the new vehicles and stuff in some combat.
 Player can buy the vehicles from the Base with Credits.
 Each vehicle & pilot has 3 weapons.

 It's possible to exit the vehicle and enter another.
 If the vehicle is destroyed when player is in it, the ejection system may activate.

 There's also the new chase cam, and some more spinning on the player.
 The spinning is only visible in chase cam view.
 The chase cam is a bit unplayable: there's some conditions where it gets right behind the player.. and then there's some conditions where it gets stuck in the ceiling, yet the code thinks it's in the right location.

 Ok, since the chase cam has issues, I just put the player models as the view models for first person.
 Then it's easier to know which vehicle you're driving.. but then the weapon model isn't displayed in the model.
 Only displayed in the statusbar.

 Also I had to change some of the rapid fire weapons into traceline/hitscan weapons.
 Visible entities (including the ones that are not currently visible to player) generate netpackets and WinQuake is very limited with how many netpackets can be in a frame.

 Don't know how well the spacecraft's laser and plasma are going to work.
 In some heavy action they might overflow.
 Easier to happen if it's also a long area, so they can travel longer time before hitting anything.